 The Systems Technology Group

-In 2013 we established the Systems Technology Group (STG) to function as a separate business unit to design, develop, and prototype systems-level products.
+In 2013 we established the Systems Technology Group (STG) to function as a separate R&D unit to design, develop, and prototype modules and sub-systems.
 Our multi-disciplinary team, with expertise in mechanical, electronic, and software design and modeling, is integrating these technologies with G&H’s expertise in photonics.
 The STG accelerates G&H’s move up the value chain by providing a strong pipeline of component and sub-systems.

-STG now offers our customers a complete system design, development, and manufacturing service.
+The STG offers our customers a complete system design, development, and manufacturing service.

 The STG systematically addresses organic growth through a set of strategic R&D development programmes that set-up around key growth areas.
 The group manages a balanced portfolio of development programmes that address short-term product development as well as applied R&D in emerging technologies.
 Projects with longer term exploitation horizons, often involve partnering with key stakeholders in commercial development contracts or working in co-funded governmental R&D projects.

 We are strongly engaged in developing and qualifying photonic sub-systems, exploiting our strong component technology base and developing unique products for industrial sensing, Aerospace & Defense and Life Science.

 - Components, and modules for next-generation Optical Coherence Tomography

 - Sub-systems for industrial in-fiber and atmospheric sensing

 - Photonic transmission systems for satellite laser communications

 - Systems for quantum technologies enabling new sensors on ground and in space.